 In the feature-filled 20 Essential Metal Licks Lick Pack DVD, you'll learn the essentials of metal guitar playing, such as two-note harmonies and power chords, alternate-picking and hammer-on accents, pentatonic wide-stretch leads, string-skipping arpeggios, fast alternate picking, legato arpeggios and more!

-These videos are bonus content related to the April 2014 issue of Guitar World.
-For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now or at our online store.
+These videos and audio files are bonus content related to the November 2014 issue of Guitar World.
+For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now or at the Guitar World Online Store.